jjcanell77/LADP--EFC/Instructions.md

 Microsoft.EntityFrameworkCore.Tools
 ```

+### Remove Unnecessary built-in Classes
+-	In your Solution explorer you should see your project along with some folders/classes
+-	Inside the folder called Controllers folder you will see WeatherForcastController.cs.
+-	You may delete this as you won’t be needing it.
+-	 Underneath the Program.cs you should see WeatherForcast.cs.
+-	You may delete this also.
+-	 Do NOT delete the folder controller, as we are designing a [Controller-Based](https://www.c-sharpcorner.com/article/choosing-between-controllers-and-minimal-api-for-net-apis/) API.

 ##  Step 2 : Setting up entities/models
 The entity class will consist of the object that your storing.
 This model is built using a set of [conventions](https://www.entityframeworktutorial.net/efcore/conventions-in-ef-core.aspx) that look for common patterns.
-And when making your model you will see that some that show a One-to-Many, Many-to-Many, or even One-to-One realtionship.
+When making your model you will see that some that show a One-to-Many, Many-to-Many, or even One-to-One relationship.

 - Here is an example of the object we are creating in JS:
 ```